nothans/code-assistant/README.md

 4. Type your question or prompt in the input field at the bottom
 5. Press Enter or click the chat button to submit
 6. Interact with the AI responses and suggested follow-up prompts
+7. Click "Run Code" on Python code snippets to execute them in the browser
+8. View plots and output in the large execution modal

 ## Customization